-- 1 Make sure your ZyXEL Device hardware is properly connected (refer to the Quick Start Guide).

-- 2 Launch your web browser.

-- 3 Type "192.168.1.1" as the URL.

-4 A password screen displays.
-Type "admin" (default) as the username and "1234" as the password, and click Login.
+- 1 Make sure your ZyXEL Device hardware is properly connected (refer to the Quick Start Guide). - 2 Launch your web browser. - 3 Type "192.168.1.1" as the URL. - 4 A password screen displays.
+Type "admin" or "user" (default) as the account username and "1234" as the password, and click Login.
+Some features are not configurable with the user account.

 If you have changed the password, enter your password and click Login.

-Figure 5 Password Screen
+Figure 7 Password Screen